-164. Insurers should provide to the PRA on request all information needed to perform an assessment of their resolvability.
-This includes: relevant information on group structure, including intra-group risk management and reinsurance arrangements; information on derivatives exposures and use of financial market infrastructures; analysis of the critical economic functions provided by the insurer and the potential consequences if these were disrupted; information on shared services which are necessary to maintain those critical economic functions; and information on the extent to which the firm undertakes non-traditional insurance activities (such as collateral upgrade transactions or liquidity swaps) which may lead to contagion elsewhere in the financial system.
-This also includes ensuring the FSCS and any insolvency practitioners likely to be appointed in respect of the insurer have sufficient understanding of insurers' systems that they can undertake their functions effectively including maintaining payments to, and cover for, policyholders in the event of an insolvency, should that be needed.
+- information on derivatives exposures and use of financial market infrastructures; - analysis of the critical economic functions provided by the insurer and the potential consequences if these were disrupted; information on shared services which are necessary to maintain those critical economic functions; and - information on the extent to which the firm undertakes non-traditional non-insurance activities that may expose it to substantial market risks, policyholder runs, maturity or liquidity transformation, leverage, or the imperfect transfer of credit risk, which may lead to contagion elsewhere in the financial system.

+176. This also includes ensuring the FSCS and any insolvency practitioners likely to be appointed in respect of the insurer have sufficient understanding of insurers' systems so that they can undertake their functions effectively including maintaining payments to, and cover for, policyholders in the event of an insolvency, should that be needed.

-165. Where significant barriers to resolvability are identified by the insurer or by the PRA, the PRA expects insurers to propose and implement adequate changes to reduce these.
+177. Where significant barriers to resolvability are identified by the insurer or by the PRA, the PRA expects insurers to propose and implement adequate changes to reduce these.
 This may involve changes to business practices, legal and financial structure or organisation.

-166. Failure of an insurer is not, however, costless.
+178. Failure of an insurer is not, however, costless.
 Insurers are therefore expected to set out credible steps to maintain or restore their business to a stable and sustainable condition in the event of stress.
-And the less resolvable an insurer is, the greater the degree of supervisory focus that will be applied to such a plan and the actions implied by the firm's proximity to failure (as set out in the Proactive Intervention Framework).
+The less resolvable an insurer is, the greater the degree of supervisory focus that will be applied to such a plan and the actions implied by the firm's proximity to failure (as set out in the Proactive Intervention Framework).